 The skills that are assessed

 The full SOVA tests three different reasoning skills as well as your personality.

 Verbal Reasoning evaluates your skill to understand complex information under time pressure.
 In this format, you have to read one or more paragraphs to answer a multiple-choice question.
 Either you can select a specific answer or have to indicate if a given statement is true, false, or no statement can be supported based on the information provided.

 Logical Reasoning.
-Bain recruiting focuses on inductive reasoning and deductive reasoning.
+The Bain logical reasoning test focuses on inductive reasoning and deductive reasoning.
 Inductive reasoning looks at how you handle abstract concepts and unfamiliar information.
 For example, you might be asked to continue a logical sequence (figures, numbers, etc.).
-Deductive reasoning questions usually give you a set of facts to answer whether a certain statement is true or false, or alternatively need to weaken, strengthen the statement.
+Deductive reasoning questions usually give you a set of facts to answer whether a certain statement is true or false or alternatively need to weaken, strengthen the statement.
 In that sense, it is similar to the verbal reasoning we discuss above.